harvir619/laravel-chat-system/README.md

-# laravelchatsystem
+# laravel Chat System
- using chatify and pusher
+Laravel chat system created using chatify and pusher and sqlite used to store the user's information including his account, photo, photos and messages sent.